planetfederal/workshops/workshops/geogig/doc/source/gui/commit.rst

       Entering the commit message

 #.
-The commit will be added to the repository and you will see it in the list of commits.
+The commit will be added to the repository and you will see it in the list of commits in the :guilabel:`repository history`.

    .. figure:: img/commit_explorer.png